maurinesinami/Triangle-tracker/README.md

 ## 1.Equilateral triangle

-.It has all sides equal
+It has all sides equal
 For example:side A =2,side B =2, side C = 2.
 The output will be an 'Equilateral triangle'.